earthly/website/blog/_posts/2023-08-10-debugging-docker-containers.md

 Docker containers have numerous features that make them highly popular.
 Some of these features include being lightweight, portable, and disposable.
 That means you can start, stop and destroy Docker containers with ease.

 Although advantageous, these features mean containers would be short-lived, making it challenging to capture and analyze the state of a container at any point in time.
-However, you will learn strategies to gain insights into the status of a container.

 ### Isolated Environments

 Part of the design of Docker containers is their isolation from the underlying host system and other containers.
 This feature makes it more secure and improves encapsulation; however, debugging can be complex with this design.

-Troubleshooting within this isolated Docker environment requires specific techniques and Docker commands.
-You will gain practical knowledge of methods to access container shells and execute commands within running containers.

 ### Limited Visibility

 Imagine a scenario where your application comprises multiple interconnected containers.
 If one container is not working correctly, it may impact the entire application's functionality.
 However, pinpointing the exact cause of the issue becomes a puzzle due to limited visibility from the host system into individual containers making it challenging to observe internal states, logs, and network interactions.

-To address this challenge, you will better understand commands and strategies that help you gain visibility into your containers.
-Additionally, you will learn techniques to inspect container networks and diagnose network-related problems.
-These approaches will enable you to understand how your containers communicate and help you identify and resolve issues affecting your application's performance and functionality.

-A thorough grasp of the Docker debugging landscape is crucial to troubleshooting Docker containers effectively.

 ## Exploring Essential Docker Debugging Commands

 The following sections contain various scenarios where debugging and troubleshooting commands are helpful.
-These commands are powerful tools that will equip you to resolve issues within your containerized applications effectively.

 ### Inspecting Container Status and Logs